akankshanb/Bot-Engine/BOT.md

 <a name="platform"></a>
 #### Bot Platform:
 **AWS instance creation, instance1 mattermost server - Deployable** We created AWS instance for mattermost server.
 To make our bot independent of the server location of mattermost, we created another instance for out bot on AWS.
-Our bot is deployable and only requires **BOTTOKEN** from user after they make an account on MatterMost
+Our bot is deployable and only requires a bot account token called **PLOT_BOT_TOKEN** from user after they make an account on MatterMost

 <a name="integration"></a>
 #### Bot Integration: